KieranPritchard/Rock-Paper-Scissors/ReadMe.md

 | paper| You Lost <br> Computer Score: 1 <br> User Score: 0 |
 |scissors| You Lost <br> Computer Score: 1 <br> User Score: 0  |
 |"a"|Invaild Input|

 ## Licenses

+License can be found in the "doc" folder.